Where Should I Live in Los Angeles?

 GLENDALE

 My first apartment in LA was in Glendale.
 Glendale is another suburban part of the valley that is pretty safe.
 Even though I no longer live in Glendale, I still go there all the time for shopping (great mall and free parking), and the Americana at Brand (which is a less touristy version of The Grove—pretty outdoor shopping).
+Brand Blvd. is known for a ton of restaurants and stores.
+I also frequent the new Central Library.
+It’s huge and a nice quiet place to get work done (especially when I didn’t have air conditioning in the summer).
+Glendale is also where a ton of car dealerships are (shout out to Dwight at Acura, my fav!), so if you need to lease or buy a car, check out Glendale.

 This was my very first apartment in Glendale!
 It was super quiet, very suburban.
 Not a lot of fun things going on here, but it was a safe place to come home to.